 Increased interaction doesn’t mean increased productivity, however – take it from me.
 What needs to be done is to make meetings more outcome-driven using self-awareness.

 If you and your teams understand how each person works, you’re able to identify decision-making gaps when it comes to certain tasks and know who needs to take ownership of which tasks.
 After that, it’s just a matter of communicating this and getting the work done.

 Create self-awareness for yourself and your teams today

 With 44% of companies not allowing remote working prior to the pandemic, many people, including myself, were unprepared for some of the challenges remote working has posed.
 If you’re in the same boat, you have nothing to lose by trying to be more self-aware!

 Luckily, there are DNA-based tools that can be used to help you understand who you are, specifically, who you are in the workplace.
-Wired2Perform’s #WorkFromHome offer even allows companies to use the platform FREE of charge, for 90 days, for organizational user accounts.
+Wired2Perform’s platform for enterprises helps you access a more productive workforce from anywhere.